dansleboby/ZoomPHP-sdk/docs/Api/PhoneBlockedListApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$blocked_list_id = "blocked_list_id_example"; // string | Unique Identifier of the blocked list.
+$blocked_list_id = 'blocked_list_id_example'; // string | Unique Identifier of the blocked list.
 This can be retrieved from the List Blocked List API.

 try {
     $result = $apiInstance->deleteABlockedList($blocked_list_id);